CodeLinaro-mirror/le_sdk-tools/qimsdk/README.md

  - qimsdk-dev-docker-build-image       \<path-to-config-json> - Build development image
  - qimsdk-dev-docker-run-container     \<path-to-config-json> - Run development container
- - qimsdk-dev-send-artifacts-to-device \<path-to-config-json> - Extract artifacts from Development container and send them to the device
- - qimsdk-dev-save-artifacts           \<path-to-config-json> - Save artifacts to specified Docker_image_path in configuration json file
- - qimsdk-dev-save-artifacts-dbg       \<path-to-config-json> - Save debug artifacts to specified Docker_image_path in configuration json file
  - qimsdk-dev-load-artifacts           \<path-to-config-json> - Load artifacts from specified Docker_image_path in configuration json file and install them to the device.
 They are installed in a shared directory between device and device container
  - qimsdk-dev-load-artifacts-dbg       \<path-to-config-json> - Load debug artifacts from specified Docker_image_path in configuration json file and install them to the device.
 They are installed in a shared directory between device and device container

 These functions are available immediately inside development container:

  - qimsdk-incremental-build - Incremental build of gst plugins
- - qimsdk-dev-save-artifacts - Save artifacts to specified Docker_image_path in configuration json file.
+ - qimsdk-dev-save-artifacts - Save release variant artifacts to specified Docker_image_path in configuration json file.
 They can then be loaded using the load functions in the environment.
- - qimsdk-dev-save-artifacts-dbg - Save artifacts to specified Docker_image_path in configuration json file.
+ - qimsdk-dev-save-artifacts-dbg - Save debug variant artifacts to specified Docker_image_path in configuration json file.
 They can then be loaded using the load functions in the environment.
+ - qimsdk-dev-push-artifacts - Push release variant artifacts to device with specified id in configuration json file
+ - qimsdk-dev-push-artifacts-dbg - Push debug variant artifacts  to device with specified id in configuration json file

 <div id="Development_Workflow">